 Madlyn’s vast experience working with complex structures, combined with a deep understanding of the regulatory issues that industries such as transportation, energy, communications, infrastructure and financial services face, offers clients numerous benefits.
-Madlyn is considered an “Expert” in Insolvency and Restructuring, as evidenced by her inclusion in Legal Media Group’s Expert Guide: Women in Business Law 2013 and 2014, a guide determined exclusively by peer recommendations.
-She is recognized in New York by Chambers USA 2014 for Bankruptcy/Restructuring as well as Best Lawyers 2015 for her work in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Madlyn is considered an “Expert” in Insolvency and Restructuring, as evidenced by her inclusion in Legal Media Group’s Expert Guide: Women in Business Law 2013-2016, a guide determined exclusively by peer recommendations.
+She is recognized in New York by Chambers USA 2015 for Bankruptcy/Restructuring as well as Best Lawyers 2016 for her work in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.

 - Represented an ad hoc committee of noteholders in restructuring €275 million of Ideal Standard’s indebtedness, which involves the intricate application of Luxembourg, English and New York law.

 - Represented global financial institution as Administrative Agent, Arranger and Lender in Chapter 11 restructuring involving $13B of indebtedness incurred by major publication and broadcasting conglomerate.